TheMultivariateAnalyst/LSTM-Stock-price/README.md

 # LSTM-Stock-price
-ML model that uses LSTM to predict closing prices
+This is a ML model that uses the LSTM technique to predict closing prices of a listed company.